SouchenOu/containers_explanation/README.md

  typedef in C++
  ---------------

 typedef keyword in C++ is used for aliasing existing data types, user-defined data types, and pointers to a more meaningful name.

+The typedef in C/C++ is a keyword used to assign alternative names to the existing datatypes.
+It is mostly used with user-defined datatypes when the naming of the predefined datatypes becomes slightly complicated to use in programs.